Sports Coach Logo Sports Coach Training Principles Fitness Components

 • Nervous system disorders (like peripheral neuropathy) that impact feeling in the feet

 • Being female - girls and women have a higher incidence of stress fracture.
-Competitive athletes may experience bone remodeling deficiencies as part of the female athlete triad while others are more susceptible due to anatomical differences, like a wider pelvis, which affect foot pronation and body mechanics.
+Competitive athletes may experience bone remodelling deficiencies in the female athlete triad.
+In contrast, others are more susceptible due to anatomical differences, like a wider pelvis, which affect foot pronation and body mechanics.

-• Having flat feet or cavus foot (high arches) that alter normal body mechanics
+• Having flat feet or cavus feet (high arches) that alter standard body mechanics

-• A lack of nutrients like vitamin D and calcium can inhibit the bone remodeling process that prevents stress fractures.
+• A lack of nutrients like vitamin D and calcium can inhibit bone remodelling, preventing stress fractures.

 Symptoms of a Stress Fracture in the Foot

-The most notable symptom of a stress fracture will be a pain.
-Perhaps it's just a twinge at first, but over time, the pain will become more prominent, and the focal point of injury may even swell and feel tender to the touch.
+The most notable symptom of a stress fracture is pain.
+It may be just a twinge at first, but the pain will become more prominent over time.
+The focal point of injury may swell and feel tender to the touch.
 Discomfort in the foot that increases with activity and decreases with rest can indicate an underlying stress fracture.

 Gone untreated, stress fractures can weaken the adjacent structures of the foot and lead to more stress fractures that compromise the integrity of the bones in the foot.
 Issues with shearing forces against the foot, poor blood supply, and persistent weight-bearing can prevent the body from effectively healing the stress fracture, which can lead to chronic pain.